cosmos/ibc/papers/2020-05/src/channels.md

 \vspace{3mm}

-A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockledgers, which has at least one end capable of sending packets and one end capable of receiving packets.
+A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate ledgers, which has at least one end capable of sending packets and one end capable of receiving packets.

 An *ordered* channel is a channel where packets are delivered exactly in the order which they were sent.